vidaud/seta/seta-doc/docs/faqs/faqs.md

 ??? abstract "How can I see the members of a community?"

-    Anyone can see whos a member of an open community.
+    Anyone can see who is a member of an open community.
 In a private community you have to be a member to see who the other members are.

     **See the members of a community:**
     1. From the ^^Header^^ menu click ^^Communities^^.